 Terms and Conditions

-Unlike the majority of travel insurance plans, travel major medical insurance requires an application process due to its long-term, comprehensive nature.
-It’s important to leave yourself plenty of time to complete the application and receive approval from the insurance company.
-Don’t wait until the last minute to begin the process of researching and purchasing a travel major medical plan.
+Unlike the majority of travel insurance products, travel major medical insurance requires an application process due to its long-term, comprehensive nature.
+It’s important to leave yourself plenty of time to complete the application and receive approval from the insurance company; don’t wait until the last minute to begin the process of researching and purchasing a travel major medical plan.
 You can check availability and view the applications for travel major medical coverage in our product section.

 Coverage While at Home

-Carefully research what the plan details say about returning home for a visit during your extended travels and how that may impact your travel major medical benefits.
+Be sure to carefully research what the plan details say about returning home for a visit during your extended travels, and how that may impact your travel major medical benefits.
 Some plans don’t allow you to return to your home country without a lapse in your benefits, or specify that you can only return home for a set period of time after having been abroad for a minimum number of days.
 Details vary by plan and provider, so as always, it’s important to thoroughly read and understand your insurance policy.